LMR589281/Tinkering-Audio-Team-22/README.md

 https://assetstore.unity.com/packages/essentials/asset-packs/2d-sprites-pack-73728

 Contract 4 by Luke Ryan:
-To open my project open the unity project and select the "Opening" scence.
+To open my project open the unity project in the GitHub and select the "Opening" scence, then press the play button.

+For peer review: my code is all in the button scritps, my main script is the "buttonSound" script, located in the script folder all my scenes are loacted in the scene folder, then under the contract 4 folder, the first scene is the "opening" scene

 Links used for contract 4:
 button on click(https://docs.unity3d.com/530/Documentation/ScriptReference/UI.Button-onClick.html)